kinana-ai/architecture-documentation/en/home/Index.md

 ## What is KINANA?

-KINANA is an innovative all-in-one platform designed to revolutionize how educational institutions, makers, and STEM enthusiasts manage content and teach robotics programming.
+KINANA is an innovative all-in-one platform designed to revolutionize how educational institutions, makers, and STEM enthusiasts manage content of various kinds and deliver it to their audience online and in a safe and easy to use way.
 By seamlessly integrating content management, media hosting, and hands-on coding experiences, KINANA provides everything you need in one unified platform.

 ## Platform Capabilities